Order of National Heroes

 The Order of National Heroes is the supreme honour within the national honours system of Barbados and was established by the Order of National Heroes Act 1998 by the Parliament of Barbados.
-Members are referred to as National Heroes, and are accorded the style "The Right Excellent" and the post-nominal letters "NH".
+Members are referred to as National Heroes, and are accorded the style "The Right Excellent".
 The Order recognises the most prominent figures in Barbados' history.
-As of 2023, Garfield Sobers and Rihanna are the only two living persons conferred with the title.
+As of June 2024, Sir Garfield Sobers and Rihanna are the only two living persons conferred with the title.

 History

-The first National Heroes Day was celebrated on 28 April 1998, the centenary of the birth of Sir Grantley Adams.
+The first National Heroes Day was celebrated on 28 April 1998, the centenary of the birth of Grantley Adams.
 On the same day, Trafalgar Square was renamed National Heroes Square.

-Eleven people have been created National Heroes of Barbados to date, of which ten were nominated by Prime Minister Owen Arthur and formally appointed by the Governor General in 1998, in accordance with the Act.
+Eleven people have been created National Heroes of Barbados to date, of which ten were nominated by Prime Minister Owen Arthur and formally appointed by the Governor-General in 1998, in accordance with the Act.
 Of the original ten, only Sir Garfield Sobers is alive; Sarah Ann Gill was the only woman to be created a National Hero until the singer and businesswoman Rihanna was honoured in November 2021.